 Pterodactyl Panel allows users to create backups of their servers.
-In order to create remote backups, a backup storage has to be configured.
+In order to create backups, a backup storage method has to be configured.

-AWS S3 (or compatible storage) can be used to store backups.
+AWS S3 (or compatible storage) can be used to store remote or cloud-based backups.
 The following configuration options have to be set in the

 # Sets your panel to use s3 for backups APP_BACKUP_DRIVER=s3 # Info to actually use s3 AWS_DEFAULT_REGION= AWS_ACCESS_KEY_ID= AWS_SECRET_ACCESS_KEY= AWS_BACKUPS_BUCKET= AWS_ENDPOINT=